maf946/Teaching/IST 220/Socket Scripts/README.md

 We use the same simple client-server application to demonstrate socket programming with TCP: The client sends one line of data to the server, the server capitalizes the line and sends it back to the client.
 Figure 3 highlights the main socket-related activity of the client and server that communicate over the TCP transport service.

 ![Figure 3: The client-server application using TCP](https://github.com/maf946/Teaching/raw/master/IST%20220/Socket%20Scripts/Figure3.png)

+#### TCPClient.py

+Here is the code for the client side of the application:

+	import socket
+	import argparse

+	parser = argparse.ArgumentParser(description='Run a simple TCP client.') parser.add_argument("--ipaddress", "-ip", help='IP address for TCP server') parser.add_argument("--port", "-p", type=int, help='Port number on which server is running') args = parser.parse_args()
+	serverIP = args.ipaddress
+	serverPort = args.port

+	print("I'm configured to send TCP packets to " + serverIP + " on port " + str(serverPort))
+	print ("Press Ctrl+Z to quit.")

+	while 1:
+		clientSocket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+		clientSocket.connect((serverIP, serverPort))
+		message = input("Input lowercase text: ")
+		clientSocket.send(message.encode())
+		modifiedMessage = clientSocket.recv(1024)
+		print("Returned from server: " + modifiedMessage.decode())
+		clientSocket.close()

+Let’s now take a look at the various lines in the code that differ significantly from the UDP implementation.
+The first such line is the creation of the client socket.

+		clientSocket = socket(AF_INET, SOCK_STREAM)

+This line creates the client’s socket, called `clientSocket`.
+The first parameter again indicates that the underlying network is using IPv4.
+The second parameter indicates that the socket is of type `SOCK_STREAM`, which means it is a TCP socket (rather than a UDP socket).
+Note that we are again not specifying the port number of the client socket when we create it; we are instead letting the operating system do this for us.
+Now the next line of code is very different from what we saw in UDPClient:

+		clientSocket.connect((serverIP, serverPort))

+Recall that before the client can send data to the server (or vice versa) using a TCP socket, a TCP connection must first be established between the client and server.
+The above line initiates the TCP connection between the client and server.
+The parameter of the `connect()` method is the address of the server side of the connection.
+After this line of code is executed, the three-way handshake is performed and a TCP connection is established between the client and server.

+		message = input("Input lowercase text: ")
+		clientSocket.send(message.encode())

+The first line, as before, prompts the user for a message.
+The second line sends the `message` through the client’s socket and into the TCP connection.
+Note that the program does not explicitly create a packet and attach the destination address to the packet, as was the case with UDP sockets.
+Instead the client program simply drops the bytes in the string sentence into the TCP connection.
+The client then waits to receive bytes from the server.

+		modifiedMessage = clientSocket.recv(2048)

+When characters arrive from the server, they get placed into the string `modifiedMessage`.
+Characters continue to accumulate in modifiedMessage until the line ends with a carriage return character.
+After printing the capitalized message, we close the client’s socket:

+		clientSocket.close()

+This last line closes the socket and, hence, closes the TCP connection between the client and the server.
+It causes TCP in the client to send a TCP message to TCP in the server (see Section 3.5).

+#### TCPServer.py

+Now let's take a look at the server program.

+	import socket

+	def get_ip_address():
+		s = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)
+		s.connect(("8.8.8.8", 80))
+		return s.getsockname()[0]

+	serverSocket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
+	serverSocket.bind(('', 0))

+	serverIP = get_ip_address()
+	serverPort = serverSocket.getsockname()[1]

+	serverSocket.listen(1)

+	print ("serverIP: " + serverIP)
+	print ("serverPort:     " + str(serverPort))
+	print ("Press Ctrl+Z to quit.
+Listening...")

+	while 1:
+		connectionSocket, addr = serverSocket.accept()
+		clientIP = str(addr[0])
+		clientPort = str(addr[1])
+		message = connectionSocket.recv(1024).decode()
+		print ("Received from " + clientIP + "#" + clientPort + ": " + message)
+		modifiedMessage = message.upper()
+		connectionSocket.send(modifiedMessage.encode())
+		connectionSocket.close()

+Let’s now take a look at the lines that differ significantly from UDPServer and TCPClient.
+As with TCPClient, the server creates a TCP socket with:

+	serverSocket=socket(AF_INET, SOCK_STREAM)

+Similar to UDPServer, we associate a randomly-selected port number with this socket:

+	serverSocket.bind(('', 0))

+But with TCP, serverSocket will be our welcoming socket.
+After establishing this welcoming door, we will wait and listen for some client to knock on the door:

+	serverSocket.listen(1)

+This line has the server listen for TCP connection requests from the client.
+The parameter specifies the maximum number of queued connections (at least 1).

+		connectionSocket, addr = serverSocket.accept()

+When a client knocks on this door, the program invokes the `accept()` method for serverSocket, which creates a new socket in the server, called­`connectionSocket`, dedicated to this particular client.
+The client and server then complete the handshaking, creating a TCP connection between the client’s `clientSocket` and the server’s `connectionSocket`.
+With the TCP connection established, the client and server can now send bytes to each other over the connection.
+With TCP, all bytes sent from one side not are not only guaranteed to arrive at the other side but also guaranteed arrive in order.

+		connectionSocket.close()

+In this program, after sending the modified message to the client, we close the connection socket.
+But since `serverSocket` remains open, another client can now knock on the door and send the server a sentence to modify.